-Last minute holiday shoppers contribute to a significant portion of most retailers’ holiday sales.
+Last-minute holiday shoppers contribute to a significant portion of most retailers’ holiday sales.
 You should keep plugging away at your holiday marketing so you get the attention of those late shoppers.
-Here are five marketing tips to help you with that.
+Here are nine marketing tips to help you with that.

 When are your customers likely to be doing their holiday shopping?
-Although many started earlier than usual this year, there are still who may be putting off their holiday shopping until later in December than you might think.
-Think With Google
+Although some consumers start shopping in October, many put off some or all of their Christmas shopping until later in December than you might think.

-While shopping habits could well be different this year, the fact remains that many people put off shopping until the last minute, either because they don’t know what to buy for gifts, they’re waiting for hoped-for bonus money, or they are hoping to score big, last-minute discounts on goods at their favorite stores.
+While shopping habits could change this year, many people put off shopping as long as possible.
+They wait until the last minute, either because they don’t know what to buy for gifts, they’re waiting for hoped-for Christmas bonus money, or they’re hoping to score big, last-minute discounts on goods at their favorite stores.

-The Think with Google report also indicated that convenience and urgency are key factors the closer the date gets to the gift-giving holiday.
-Seeing and touching some products is important, but other important criteria are being able to obtain a gift at the last minute (without worrying about shipping delays from an out-of-town location), and being able to do so in the most convenient way.
+Convenience and urgency are key factors in purchase decisions the closer the date gets to the gift-giving holiday.
+Seeing and touching some products is important, but other important criteria are being able to obtain a gift at the last minute without worrying about shipping delays and being able to do so in the most convenient way.

-To catch the eye of last-minute shoppers be sure your Google My Business and Bing for Business pages are updated with your holiday hours, phone number, and website.
-If you have curbside pickup or your own delivery service make that information clear on the Google and Bing pages as well as on your website.
+To catch the eye of last-minute shoppers, be sure your Google Business Profile and Bing Places for Business pages are updated with your holiday hours, phone number, and website.
+If you have curbside pickup or your own delivery service, make that information clear on the Google and Bing pages, your social media pages, and your website.

 Additionally, shop owners should consider offering free or expedited shipping at this time of year if their profit margins on the items will allow it.
 This perk can be invaluable for those who are sending gifts to friends and loved ones living out of state.
 But be sure to indicate the cutoff date for on-time delivery for holiday gifts.

-Still another option: gift certificates or cards.
-Keep in mind that these will make you liable in the future for to provide for goods or services for which you’ve collected money today.
-So these are only a good solutions for businesses that don’t tend to run into serious cash flow problems.
+Keep in mind that these will make you liable in the future for providing the goods or services for which you’ve collected money today.
+So these are only a good solution for businesses that don’t tend to run into serious cash flow problems.

 When you’re doing your decorating and marketing, remember that Christmas isn’t the only gift-giving holiday at this time of year.
 Hanukkah and Kwanzaa frequently fall at or near the same time as Christmas.

 Holiday giveaways are great last-minute marketing tools for busy retailers.
 Consider creating a social media contest through which customers can win gift baskets or other holiday prizes.
-While Facebook giveaways that celebrate the 12 Days of Christmas — or 8 Days of Hanukkah — are popular, you can also invite customers to share their ugly sweater pictures, cookie recipes, or even post about the worst gifts they’ve ever received.
-The goal is to have fun, boost engagement and, ideally, increase traffic to your website or store.
+While Facebook giveaways that celebrate the 12 Days of Christmas — or 8 Days of Hanukkah — are popular, you can also invite customers to share their ugly sweater pictures, cookie recipes, or even post about the worst gifts or best gifts they’ve ever received.
+The goal is to have fun, boost engagement, and, ideally, increase traffic to your website or store.

 Additionally, retailers should use social media to remind shoppers about upcoming sales and specials and showcase gift ideas.

-If you sell online, you should mitigate miscommunication and increase goodwill by posting clear “ship by” dates on their webpages.
+If you sell online, you should mitigate miscommunication and increase goodwill by posting clear “ship by” dates on your webpages.
+Use email marketing to start reminding customers weeks ahead of the ship-by date, so they aren’t caught by surprise.
 The last thing you want is for a customer to order a product on December 24th thinking it will arrive on Christmas morning.